arangodb/spring-data-demo/README.md

 Geospatial queries are a subsection of derived queries.
 To use a geospatial query on a collection, a geo index must exist on that collection.
 A geo index can be created on a field which is a two element array, corresponding to latitude and longitude coordinates.

-As a subsection of derived queries, geospatial queries support all the same return types, but also support the three return types `GeoPage`, `GeoResult` and `Georesults`.
+As a subsection of derived queries, geospatial queries support the same return types, and also these additional three return types: `GeoPage`, `GeoResult` and `Georesults`.
 These types must be used in order to get the distance of each document as generated by the query.

 ## Geo data modeling

 To demonstrate geospatial queries we create a new entity class `Location` with a field `location` of type `double[]`.
 We also have to create a geo index on this field.
-We can do so by annotatin the field with `@GeoIndexed`.
-As you probably remeber we already used an index in our `Character` class but we annotated the type and not the affected fields.
+We can do so by annotating the field with `@GeoIndexed`.
+As you probably remeber we have already used an index in our `Character` class but we annotated the type and not the affected fields.
 Spring Data ArangoDB offers two ways of defining an index.
 With `@<IndexType>Indexed` annotations indexes for single fields can be defined.
 If the index should include multiple fields the `@<IndexType>Index` annotations can be used on the type instead.
 Take a look [here](https://github.com/arangodb/spring-data#index-and-indexed-annotations) for more informations.

 Create a new class `Location`: